dimitris-papanikolaou/website/index.md

 ## Working Papers

-### 1. Developing Novel Drugs (with [Danielle Li](http://www.hbs.edu/faculty/Pages/profile.aspx?facId=658167) and [Joshua Krieger](http://jkrieger.scripts.mit.edu/))
+### 1. Missing Novelty in Drug Development (with [Danielle Li](http://www.hbs.edu/faculty/Pages/profile.aspx?facId=658167) and [Joshua Krieger](http://jkrieger.scripts.mit.edu/))
 ###### Winner of the 2017 Red Rock Conference and 2018 LBS Summer Finance Symposium Best Paper Awards
 We construct a new measure of drug novelty.
-Novel drugs are riskier projects, since they pass FDA approval with lower probability, but are more profitable than other drugs conditional on FDA approval.
+Novel drugs are riskier projects, since they pass FDA approval with lower probability, but are more valuable than serivative drugs.
 We show that a plausibly exogenous cashflow shock to firms leads them to develop more novel drugs.
+Previously titled "Developing Novel Drugs".

 [[Paper](https://www.dropbox.com/s/t3nrtypgmizyiie/DevelopingNovelDrugs.pdf?raw=1)  (ver.
 11/2018)]